wtorricos/SAFEFromScratch/Readme.md

 </Project>
 ```
-Not it's turn to update our unit tests and use Expecto instead of XUnit
+Now it's time to update our unit tests and use Expecto instead of XUnit
 ```f#
 module Server.Tests